tatsumoto-ren/tatsumoto-ren.github.io/blog/should-i-reset-a-deck-i-havent-reviewed.md

 ---

-It can be tempting to reset a deck that hasn't been reviewed in a while, but I do not recommend doing so for the cards have a review history.
+It can be tempting to reset a deck that hasn't been reviewed in a while, but I do not recommend doing so if a large number of cards have graduated and have a review history.
 Despite feeling like you may have forgotten everything, you likely remember more than you realize.
 Instead, I suggest reviewing the overdue cards.